 A routine EEG recording lasts for about 20 to 40 minutes.

-During the test, you'll be asked to rest quietly and open or close your eyes from time to time.
-In most cases, you'll also be asked to breathe in and out deeply (known as hyperventilation) for a few minutes.
+During the test, you'll be asked to rest quietly.
+You will usually be asked to open or close your eyes from time to time.
+In most cases, you'll also be asked to breathe in and out deeply (called hyperventilation) for a few minutes.

-At the end of the procedure a flashing light may be placed nearby to see if this affects your brain activity.
+A flashing light may also be used to see if this affects your brain activity.

 Sleep EEG or sleep-deprived EEG

 A sleep EEG is carried out while you're asleep.
-It may be used if a routine EEG doesn't give enough information, or to test for sleep disorders.
+It may be used if a routine EEG does not give enough information, or to test for sleep disorders.

 In some cases, you may be asked to stay awake the night before the test to help ensure you can sleep while it's carried out.
 This is called a sleep-deprived EEG.